stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 The last piece of functionality we will need is some means of determining the _component mapping_ for an image when we created the texture view.

-Native images have channels in `ABGR` order whereas Vulkan textures are `RGBA`, the component mapping allows the image view to _swizzles_ the image channels as required.
+Native images have channels in `ABGR` order whereas Vulkan textures are `RGBA`, the component mapping allows the image view to _swizzle_ the image channels as required.

 We implement a new helper class that constructs the appropriate component mapping from the _components_ property of the image layout: